You already save everything. The problem is finding it again.

 Journaling

-Keep daily notes, voice memos, and photos in one searchable thread over time.
+Keep daily notes, voice memos, and photos in one place your future self can search.

 This is exactly what I've always been looking for!
 Before I had to use the autosend chat feature of Telegram and WhatsApp.
 I love that I can create folders and organize my notes according to topics, it helps a lot!